sjeknic/digest_planner/README.md

 vim plasmid.txt
 ```

 Then just run digestPlanner.py.
 It will display a list of enzymes and the expected pattern they would produce.
-One small caveat is that it doesn't currently wrap around the plasmid, so if there is a recognition site that starts in the last couple bases, and includes the first couple bases, it won't be found.

 Enzymes are stored as a dictionary in digest_planner.py (I will update to import from csv soon).
 It only includes enzymes that are in our lab.
 I plan to update it to also store the buffer and whether it is an HF enzyme.

 The scoring is arbitrary.
 It negatively scores very small/large bands, closely spaced bands, numerous bands.
 I plan to also include a comparison to the expected pattern for the DEST vectors.

+Two small caveats:

+1) The plasmid is treated as a linear sequence, not a circular sequence.
+Therefore if there is a recognition sequence that includes bases before and after the first base of the seqeunce, it will not be found.
+I don't expect this issue to be common.
+If you run into it, re-index your plasmid on Benchling.
+I can inplement a more general fix if needed.

+2) The cutting locations for the enzyme aren't saved.
+The band pattern is based on the location of the recognition sequence, not where the cut actually occurs.
+The band patterns are rounded to the nearest hundred and it's possible that this error will cause a bands displayed size to be as much as 50bp larger or smaller than the expected.
+I think the effort required to fix this is not worth it.